 Crepes

-- Whisk eggs, sugar and flour until smooth.
+- Whisk together the eggs, sugar, and flour in a large bowl until smooth.

-- Add milk as you are stirring, followed by oil.
+- Add the milk while continuing to whisk, followed by the oil.

 Filling & Topping

-- For the filling, I combine cream cheese, cottage cheese and condensed milk together with a mixer.
+- To make the filling, combine the cream cheese, cottage cheese, and condensed milk with a mixer.

-- Layer all crepes on a ceramic baking sheet.
-Cover with condensed milk.
-Bake at 350F for at least 30 minutes.
+- Layer all the filled crepes in a ceramic baking pan.
+Drizzle 1/4 cup of sweetened condensed milk on top.
+Bake the crepes at 350°F for at least 30 minutes.

 Can I freeze them?